CMU-SAFARI/Hermes/README.md

     wget --no-check-certificate https://megatools.megous.com/builds/builds/megatools-1.11.0.20220519-linux-x86_64.tar.gz
     tar -xvf megatools-1.11.0.20220519-linux-x86_64.tar.gz
     ```
-> Note: The megatools link might change in the future depending on latest release.
+> Note: The megatools link might change in the future depending on the latest release.
 Please recheck the link if the download fails.

-1. Use the `download_traces.pl` perl script to download necessary ChampSim traces used in our paper.
+1. Use the `download_traces.pl` perl script to download the necessary ChampSim traces used in our paper.

     ```bash
     cd $HERMES_HOME/traces/